Ann Whitney Olin Professor, Barnard

 Office Hours: Mondays and Wednesdays, 10-12

-Anne Higonnet, Ann Whitney Olin Professor at Barnard, works on eighteenth and nineteenth century art, childhood, and collecting.
+Anne Higonnet, Ann Whitney Olin Professor at Barnard, works on eighteenth, nineteenth and early twentieth century art, childhood, and collecting.
 A Harvard College B.A, she received her Ph.D. from Yale University in 1988.
-She has published five books and dozens of articles on topics ranging from Impressionism to contemporary photography.
-Her many awards include Guggenheim, Getty, Social Science Research Council fellowships, and a Barnard Presidential Research Award, as well as grants from the Mellon, Howard, and Kress Foundations.
+She has published five print books and dozens of articles on topics ranging from Impressionism to contemporary photography.
+Her many awards include Guggenheim, Getty, Social Science Research Council fellowships, and a Barnard Presidential Research Award, as well as grants from the Howard and Kress Foundations.
+In the fall of 2013 she organized a collaborative book-scale project with 20 Phd, MA and BA students which resulted in an exhibition at Columbia's Wallach Gallery, a print catalogue, a print article, and a group web-site.
+In the spring of 2014 she gave a three-part lecture program for the Metropolitan Museum of Art, and another is scheduled for spring of 2015.
+She is currently working on a project to enter into eighteenth-century period rooms through digital technology, thanks to a major grant from the Mellon Foundation.

 A Museum of One's Own; Private Collecting, Public Gift, Periscope Publishing, 2009.